 Read more about the Northern Lights here (external link)

 Tromso Winter Adventure

 3 nights in Tromso, with adventurous Northern Lights evening trips, dog sledding & Arctic gourmet dinner.
-Add exciting activities at your choice, like snow mobile safari and snow shoeing
+Add exciting activities at your choice, like snow mobile safari and reindeer sledding

 Northern Lights Safari

 Starting & finishing in Oslo, with 3 nights in Tromso, adventurous Northern Lights evening trips, dog sledding & Arctic gourmet dinner.
-Add exciting activities at your choice, like snow mobile safari and snow shoeing
+Add exciting activities at your choice, like snow mobile safari and reindeer sledding

 Northern Lights Safari & Fjord tour